Getting Started with .NET MAUI Autocomplete

-To get start quickly with our .NET MAUI Autocomplete, you can check the below video.
+To quickly get started with the .NET MAUI Autocomplete, watch this video.

 using Microsoft.Maui.Hosting;